-Entering freshmen must enroll in Introduction to the Liberal Arts within their first two semesters at Ouachita, and until they have successfully completed the course, they must continue to enroll in it each semester thereafter.
+Note: Entering freshmen must enroll in OBU Connections within their first two semesters at Ouachita, and until they have successfully completed the course, they must continue to enroll in it each semester thereafter.
 This requirement is waived for transfer students who have been enrolled full-time for two semesters at another college or university.
-All students must complete Composition I and II (or approved course substitutions) within their first four semesters at Ouachita or must remain enrolled in the sequence thereafter until they have successfully completed both courses.